Stafford Gambit | The Refutation

 Unfortunately, the gambit is too dubious, and White has multiple ways to refute it.

-If you want to remember the lines better, see Black’s other options and watch some model games that show how to convert the winning positions you’ll get playing against the Stafford Gambit, check out our new course: Stafford Gambit – The Refutation
+If you want to remember the variations better, see Black’s other options and watch some model games that show how to convert the winning positions, check out our video course: Stafford Gambit – The Refutation

 You can also check out the daily lesson with a Grandmaster where I show you these variations over the board.
 It should help you to visualize and memorize what you need to know.